In today’s article, we’re going to explore how to open an offshore bank account if you’re not rich.

 If you would like to look at the additional considerations that you should look at in general, have a look at our article Open an International Bank Account the Smart & Easy Way With GlobalBanks where we outline additional considerations for choosing banks.

-If you don’t have a lot of money and want to open an offshore bank account, finding a bank that you can actually afford can be difficult and tedious.
+If you don’t have a lot of money finding an offshore bank that you can afford can be difficult.

 Some of them are incredibly expensive.

-So, you need to shop around, do your own research, talk to bankers before opening, compare fees, and then physically travel there to open an account.
+So, you need to shop around and do your own research.
+You can do this by talking to bankers before opening.
+And you should compare fees before traveling there to open an account.

 If you don’t want to travel and want to open an account remotely, you can learn about how to do this in GlobalBanks Insider and look at the banks that allow remote opening in the GlobalBanks Database.

-That said, finding an affordable offshore bank when you don’t have a ton of money doesn’t have to be a complicated.
+That said, finding an affordable offshore bank doesn’t have to be complicated.
+This is true even if you don’t have a lot of money.
 With a little legwork and the right information, you’ll find that there are several options out there.

-Here are some tips to help you find an affordable offshore bank, even if you don’t have a lot of money:
+Here are some tips to help you find an affordable offshore bank.
+This will work even if you don’t have a lot of money:

-To find a retail bank that meets your fee requirements, you need to review the bank’s fee structure like a hawk.
-Be sure to ask your banker the right questions to determine if there are any additional hidden fees that are not published.
+To find a bank that meets your requirements, you need to understand the bank’s fee structures.
+Ask your banker the right questions to determine if there are any additional hidden fees.

-For example, one Insider had previously opened an account at a bank in Singapore didn’t realize that he was going to get charged heavily on foreign currency conversion fees.
-What’s worse is the bank was converting all of his foreign currency transactions to the Singapore dollar, and then back again before depositing the transactions into his account.
+For example, one Insider who had previously opened an account at a bank in Singapore didn’t realize that he was going to get charged heavily on foreign currency conversion fees.
+What’s worse is the bank was converting all of his foreign currency transactions to the Singapore dollar.
+And then back again.
+All of that took place before the bank finally deposited the transactions into his account.

 Another Insider previously opened an account in the Caribbean to hold cash for the long-term, only to discover that after 12-months the bank was charging him $50 per month in “inactivity fees” since he wasn’t actively using the account.

-These are just two examples of the many ways that banks will make money on your account, unless you know what to ask for and how to negotiate those charges away.
+These are just two examples of the many ways that banks will make money on your account.
+You need to know what to ask for and how to negotiate those charges away.
 In both instances, had these individuals been opening accounts through GlobalBanks, they would have known to ask about these fees and been prepared before opening accounts.

 Traditional banking hubs in major financial centers can sometimes be more selective and cater to wealthier clients.

 When opening an account with limited money, consider looking at newer, non-traditional banking hubs.
 Many still offer decent banking solutions but are far less selective, as they are not considered premier banking destinations.
-By banking in a non-traditional banking hub, you can still get decent service and quality, but for a much lower price.
+By banking in a non-traditional banking hub, you can still get decent service and quality.
+Though sometimes you can do so for a much lower price.